chanzuckerberg/single-cell/how-we-work/how-to-upgrade-dependencies.md

 For an overview of current dependency issues we have in cellxgene Explorer and cellxgene Portal, you can check the two corresponding projects in [Snyk](https://app.snyk.io/org/cellxgene).
 Note that you should take the findings with a grain of salt as some findings may not have remediation and therefore may continue to exist after everything else has been upgraded.
 It's a good place to double check your work though.

+Finally, please check both repos' Dependabot Alerts to ensure that all alerts have been addressed.
+Please do not clear the alerts unless they are either addressed (via a fully merged PR) or they are not relevant.
+This means that if one of our dependency packages is unable to be updated because of no available upgrade, leave the alert open so we know to update the package later once an update is available.
+The Portal dependabot alerts can be found [here](https://github.com/chanzuckerberg/corpora-data-portal/security/dependabot) and the Explorer dependabot alerts can be found [here](https://github.com/chanzuckerberg/cellxgene/security/dependabot).

 ## Upgrading cellxgene Explorer

 ### Upgrading cellxgene Explorer frontend